melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

         group.by = "donor_id.and.stim", ncol = 1)
 ```

+!!! question
-QUESTION: How would you interpret the plots above?
+    How would you interpret the plots above?
 What does this tell you about some of the pitfalls of single-cell DE approaches?

 Now lets take a look at some genes that show agreement across both sc and pseudobulk deg tests